 - Landlord Access – Tenants are required to give the landlord access to the property to make necessary repairs during reasonable hours.
 However, a landlord must give tenants 24 hours’ notice unless it’s an emergency.

 Tenant’s Options if Repairs Aren’t Made

 If repairs aren’t made in a timely manner, the tenant has a few possible options for resolving the issue.

-- Withhold rent – Under Virginia law, withholding rent is not technically a remedy afforded to the tenant.
-However, tenants are allowed to use the landlord’s failure to rectify habitability issues as a defense in an eviction case for non-payment of rent.
-They may do so only if the following are complied with:
+- Withhold Rent – Under Virginia law, withholding rent is not technically a remedy afforded to the tenant.
+However, in Virginia a tenant may bring a copy of the written notice and the next months’ rent to the General District Court and file a Tenant’s Assertation.
+They may only proceed with this remedy if the following are complied with: